tw-kang/circleci-k8s-ansible/docs/OPERATIONS.md

 # Operations Guide

-Comprehensive cluster operations, maintenance, and troubleshooting for Kubernetes clusters with CircleCI runners and monitoring stack.
+Comprehensive cluster operations, maintenance, and troubleshooting for Kubernetes clusters with integrated monitoring stack and optional CircleCI runners.

 ## Cluster Management Commands

 All cluster operations are performed using the `./scripts/setup-cluster.sh` script.
-The script provides comprehensive cluster lifecycle management with kubespray integration.
+The script provides comprehensive cluster lifecycle management with kubespray integration and automatic monitoring deployment.

 ### Basic Command Structure